 The risk-free interest rate reflects the interest rate on zero-coupon U.S. government bonds available at the time each option was granted having a remaining life approximately equal to the option's expected life.
 The dividend yield represents the dividend rate expected to be paid over the option's expected life.
 The Corporation's volatility factor measures the amount by which its stock price is expected to fluctuate during the expected life of the option and is based on historical stock price changes.
-Forfeitures are required to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-The Corporation estimates forfeitures and will ultimately recognize compensation cost only for those stock-based awards that vest.
+Forfeitures are required to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures and will ultimately recognize compensation cost only for those stock-based awards that vest.